Temperature Model Using Finite Element Method

 In the finite element analysis was performed a complete steady-state 3D model of the magnetic component is performed, taking into account the material thermal conductivity and the convective coefficient, neglecting radiation effects.
 The ambient temperature influence is also taken into account in the model, making an air environment at a certain room temperature surrounding the core.

 The analysis, simulations, and measurements were done using the following transformer, under differents operating points:

 The graph above shows the maximum temperature measurements and the temperature estimations with analytical and finite element (FE) methods over the two different operating points.
-On the other hand, the figures below show the transformer real temperature and the result of the finite element simulation for the operating point two.
+On the other hand, the figures below show the transformer's real temperature and the result of the finite element simulation for operating point two.

 Focusing on the analysis time of each method, the analytical method is fast and useful to provide a first approximation of the temperature rise in a magnetic component under certain conditions.
 The finite element method can be used to obtain greater precision and determine where the hot-spot areas are.
 The combination of these two methods allows us to reduce the cost and design time, providing a good estimation without real measurements.